Intermesh/groupoffice-docs/using/tickets.rst

 The default sender address for e-mail messages

 **Subject**
 A template for the e-mail subject so the ticket number is included.
-Leave this at [ts #{TICKET#}] {SUBJECT} or the IMAP import will fail to recognize replies to tickets.
+Defaults to the ticket subject.

+.. note:: The subject is always prefixed with [ts #{ticket_number}] because the e-mail importer relies on this format for detecting replies.

 **Language**